RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 case binary is looked up in directories specified by the `PATH` environment variable.
 By default nginx clears the environment which will usually make rtmp module run only binaries located in standard directories like `/bin` and `/usr/bin`.
-To make this always work please keep the original `PATH` variable value with the following nginx directive
+To make this always work please keep the original `PATH` variable value with the following nginx directive.

     env PATH;